Street Dentistry: The Unlicensed, Underground Practice of Dentistry

 However, an industry known as “street dentistry” exists outside our world of rigorous safety protocols.
 For some, it means, quite literally, to practice out on the streets.
 For others, it’s more underground – hidden behind closed doors, in the patient’s home, or in a makeshift office.
 It’s a cheaper yet very risky option for those who can’t afford regulated dentistry.
 And while licensed dentistry is now the norm in many places across the globe, street dentistry still exists.

 Since street dentistry is often performed in secret, we don’t definitively know how prevalent it is.
-But enough illegal dentists have been discovered to know this is a widespread public health problem.
+However, enough illegal dentists have been discovered to know this is a widespread public health problem.
 Here is a look at some examples of modern street dentistry.

 India